Public Health

 Ph.D. students in health policy and management (HPM) are required to develop expertise in one of three areas of specialization: Economics; Organizational Theory and Management; or Political and Policy Analysis.

 Students are required to complete the following coursework (or the equivalent in the topic areas covered in these courses).
 This course listing represents a suggested general program of study, but the specifics of course requirements are adapted to the particular interests and professional aspirations of each student.
-The standard number of courses taken is sixteen (excluding EPH 600, HPM 617, and HPM 618), with the option of obtaining credits for previous courses.
+The standard number of courses taken is twelve (excluding PUBH 600, HPM 617, and HPM 618), with the option of obtaining credits for previous courses.
 With the approval of the academic adviser and the DGS, alternative courses that better suit the needs of the student may satisfy the coursework requirement.
 The departmental representative to the GSEC, in conjunction with the student’s adviser, is responsible for determining if core course requirements have been satisfied by previous coursework or alternative courses.
-If so, the student should apply for a course waiver through the Graduate School.
-HPM students can only waive up to three of the sixteen courses.
+If so, the student should apply for a course waiver through the graduate school.
+HPM students can only waive up to three of the twelve courses.
+Additionally, all first-year students must participate in an online Public Health Primer course the summer before their first term.

 HPM 610 | Applied Area Readings | 1 |